Abba0919/Llorin-Spotify-Eda-and-Visualization/README.md

 | 23 | speechiness_% |         953 non-null |    int64 |

 dtypes: int64(17), object(7)

 memory usage: 178.8+ KB

+ - By using `df.info()` , you can know if there are any missing values.
+The key and in_shazam_charts has 858 and 903 non-null count while all of the column contains 953 non-null count.
+This means that these two contains misisng values.
+Also, by using this panda function, you can see the data type of the 24 columns that has been displayed.
 ## Basic Descriptive Statistics
 - What are the mean, median, and standard deviation of the streams column?